LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

 Follow Along as We Add Validation
 ---------------------------------

-Use `this repl.it <https://repl.it/@launchcode/form-validation>`_ to add validation to the above example.
+Use `this repl.it <https://repl.it/@launchcode/form-validation>`_ and the following instructions to add validation to the above example.

 To validate what the user has typed, we can get a reference to the ``input`` elements in the DOM and check ``input.value``.
-Let's change the *submit* event handler to alert the value of the username input.
-We are going to use ``document.querySelector("input[name=username]")``, which uses an *attribute selector* to select the ``<input>`` that has ``name="username"``.
+Let's change the *submit* event handler to display the value of the username input in an ``alert`` box.
+To do that, we are going to use ``document.querySelector("input[name=username]")``, which uses an *attribute selector* to select the ``<input>`` that has ``name="username"``.